Devs-Do-Code/a4f-local/README.md

 ## More Information

-More detailed documentation, tutorials, and examples will be published **once the package is released on PyPI**.
+More detailed documentation, tutorials, and examples will be published here and on PyPI.

 For now, refer to the example above and the source code for guidance.